DanielBautista7799/comp423-course-notes/docs/tutorials/go-setup.md

     }
 }
 ```
+Suggestion: maybe explain a bit more about what the configuration file is for and what it does.
 !!!
 Note
     We install the Go VS Code extension: "golang.go".
     By using docker image you avoid installing it on your host.